rcazzara/seldovia/_people/Williamson_Frances_Lucille_Jenkins.md

 In Oregon, Mike learned early to hunt, fish and trap.
 He told old stories of how he would go out spotlighting with his friends and then on the way home, they would distribute the bounty to families who needed the meat.
-Mike’s freezer was always full of something good to eat.
+Mikeâ€™s freezer was always full of something good to eat.
 As much as he enjoyed the challenge of hunting, Mike was never needlessly cruel or wasteful, although he did hold a special distaste for Bears.
 "The only good bear is a dead bear.", he would say.